hasl-sensor/integration/README.md

 Home Assistant SL Sensor (HASL)
 ===============================

-This is a simple component for Home Assistant that can be used to create a "Departure board" for buses and trains in Stockholm, Sweden.
+This is a platform for Home Assistant that can be used to create "Departure board" or "Traffic Situation" sensors for buses and trains in Stockholm, Sweden.
 You have to install it as a custom component and you need to get your own API keys from SL / Trafiklab.
 The supporting library HASL is on PyPi(https://pypi.org/project/hasl/) but you do NOT need to download this manually.
-This is a fork of fredrikbaberg SL sensor (https://github.com/fredrikbaberg/ha-sensor-sl) that is now archived.
+This is a fork of fredrikbaberg SL sensor (https://github.com/fredrikbaberg/ha-sensor-sl).

 **If you are using pre 0.92 version of Home Assistant you will need to use release 1.0.3 or older from here and follow the instructions in the release files there instead (and there is some known issues with that release).
 The below information is for 0.92 or later versions of Home Assistant only.**

 - First, visit [https://www.trafiklab.se/api](https://www.trafiklab.se/api) and create a free account.
-They provide multiple APIs, the ones you want is ["SL Trafikinformation 4"](https://www.trafiklab.se/api/sl-realtidsinformation-4) and ["SL Störningsinformation 2"](https://www.trafiklab.se/api/sl-storningsinformation-2).
+They provide multiple APIs, the ones you want is ["SL Trafikinformation 4"](https://www.trafiklab.se/api/sl-realtidsinformation-4) and ["SL Störningsinformation 2"](https://www.trafiklab.se/api/sl-storningsinformation-2), optionally you can also register for ["SL Trafikläget 2"](https://www.trafiklab.se/api/sl-trafiklaget-2) to get tl2 sensors.
 When you have your API keys, you're ready to add the component to your Home Assistant.
 Since this is a custom component, you need to add it manually to your config directory.

 - Create a folder named **custom_components** under your Home Assistant **config** folder.